 Finally, upgraded seating is only as valuable as it’s perceived to be.
 If flight crew move a standard class ticket holder into business or first, those who’ve paid full price for the upgrade might then turn around and complain, causing your crew even more headaches and paperwork.

 Instead, if you find yourself stuck in a seat with defunct equipment, expect to receive an offer for complimentary food or beverages during the flight.

-If you still feel that you’re owed more, politely ask the crew for some information that could verify your complaint, such as their name and the flight number, then contact the airline’s customer service number after landing with a request for additional compensation.
+If you still feel that you’re owed more, politely ask the crew for some information that could verify your complaints, such as their name and the flight number, then contact the airline’s customer service number after landing with a request for additional compensation.